-Since when did the primary role of government become providing “certainty” to the business community?
-In fact, it’s hard to read a newspaper or turn on the TV these days without some rent-seeking plutocrat whining about the democratic process getting in the way of the grubby business of making money.
+The government has many roles, but providing “certainty” to the business community isn’t one of them.
+Yet, it’s hard to read a newspaper or turn on the TV these days without some rent-seeker complaining about the democratic process getting in the way of the making money.

 Of course, business leaders have a legitimate stake in the political debate and have a right to express an opinion.
 But their current tendency to drag out the “we’ll be rooned” rhetoric at the first sign that policy might diverge from their desired “reform” agenda speaks volumes for the degree the state has been captured by powerful lobbies.